dgroenhof/getting-and-cleaning-data/CodeBook.md

 ## Codebook
 ### Getting and Cleaning Data Course Project

-## TODO
-* Point to source data and explanation of source variables (source README.txt)
-* Explain why I didn't choose the meanfreq columns in my dataset
-* Provide links to additional information
-* Describe steps taken in the run_analysis.R file
-* Create README.md

-GitHub contains a code book that modifies and updates the available codebooks with the data to indicate all the variables and summaries calculated, along with units, and any other relevant information.

 A code book that describes the variables, the data, and any transformations or work that you performed to clean up the data called CodeBook.md.

 ### Source data